Fastest Drag Car In Forza Horizon 5 Guide

 The drag tire option is presumably a drag slick compound that should improve your drag car’s ability to leave the line as quickly as possible.

 The stock suspension won’t do it for drag racing, as the soft springs will compress under hard acceleration.
-This compression will lead to a slight lag in power delivery, which could rob your drag car of a couple of hundreds of a second.
+This compression will lead to a slight lag in power delivery, which could rob your drag car of a couple of valuable milliseconds.

 Upgrading to race suspension should stiffen things up quite a bit and lead to a more efficient power transfer from the engine to the rear wheels.